BiomedicalMachineLearning/SkinSpatial/README.md

 STRISH pipeline consists of three major steps.

    **Step 1:** Run cell detection for RNAScope data using series of nonoverlapped windows with QuPath.
 The size of scanning windows are initially set to 10% (customizable) of the whole scan image.
-If the cell detection result in the current window is greater than the threshold, gradually split the window size into smaller subwindow until the condition is satisfied [window](#window_scan).
+If the cell detection result in the current window is greater than the threshold, gradually split the window size into smaller subwindow until the conditions are satisfied ([window](#window_scan)).
 Otherwise, remove the window from the current list of scanning windows.
 The cell detection algorithm pseudocode is followed [pseudocode](#pseudocode)

 <a id="pseudocode"><img src="/figures/Pseudocode_STRISH_detection.png" alt="drawing" width="575"/></a>